 What is the right to protest?
-The legal basis for freedom of assembly 04 Everyone is guaranteed the right to peaceful assembly and expression under the Universal Declaration of Human Rights 05 States are obliged to respect international treaties The interpretation of human rights treaties and other standards by human rights bodies 08 Freedom of assembly is a fundamental right in Finland 09 When and how can freedom of assembly be restricted?
-10 Restricting the freedom of assembly requires weighty arguments 11 Everyone has the right to peaceful protest 16 Non-violent civil disobedience 17 Police rights and obligations The authorities must strive for peaceful assemblies to succeed The use of force by police and police equipment 20 My vights and vocashilities as an evgoninov of a demonstration 22 My rights and responsibilities as an organizer of a demonstration Before the demonstration After the demonstration 26 My rights and responsibilities as a participant of a demonstration 28 Before the demonstration During the demonstration After the demonstration 29 How to deal with conflict 30 Tools for de-escalation 30 What if I think that my rights have been violated?
+The legal basis for freedom of assembly 04 Everyone is guaranteed the right to peaceful assembly and expression under the Universal Declaration of Human Rights 05 States are obliged to respect international treaties The interpretation of human rights treaties and other standards by human rights bodie 08 Freedom of assembly is a fundamental right in Finland 09 When and how can freedom of assembly be restricted?
+10 Restricting the freedom of assembly requires weighty arguments 11 Everyone has the right to peaceful protest 16 Non-violent civil disobedience 17 Police rights and obligations 18 The authorities must strive for peaceful assemblies to succeed The use of force by police and police equipment 20 My rights and responsibilities as an organizer of a demonstration 22 Before the demonstration During the demonstration After the demonstration 26 My rights and responsibilities as a participant of a demonstration 28 Before the demonstration During the demonstration 29 After the demonstration 29 How to deal with conflict Tools for de-escalation 30 What if I think that my rights have been violated?
 31 How to organize a demonstration that has an impact 32